 1. The club shall be named 'The Meadow Hill Tennis Club'.

 2. The position of the president is an honorary one and will be awarded for life or until the person wishes to relinquish the post.
 This will represent the highest award of the club for past services.
 The members shall elect at the Annual General meeting an executive committee.
 This executive committee shall consist of a Chairman, Secretary, Treasurer and five other elected members plus the President.
 Office bearers are to be elected individually.
 The executive committee as described above is responsible to a Trust for the proper running of the club affairs.
-The present trustees are: John Rigby, K Roberts & E Challender The membership at a general meeting has the power to appoint replacement trustees up to a maximum of four.
+The membership at a general meeting has the power to appoint replacement trustees up to a maximum of four.
 At the Annual General Meeting, non-playing members may be elected as Vice Presidents in recognition of their services to the Club.
+(Revised 27/1/22)

 3. MANAGEMENT: The management of the club shall be the responsibility of the Executive Committee, five of which, including one official, to form a quorum at committee meetings.
 Vacancies on the Executive committee occurring during the year may be filled by the Executive Committee.

-4. AUDITORS: The books of the club shall be audited by two members, who are not members of the executive committee, elected for that purpose at the Annual General Meeting
+4. AUDITORS: The books of the club shall be audited by a member, who is not a member of the executive committee, elected for that purpose at the Annual General Meeting (Revised 27/1/22)

 5. STANDING ORDERS FOR MEETINGS